meza/minecraft-mod-manager/README.md

 Possible values is one or all of the following: `alpha`, `beta`, `release`

+This setting will be overridable on an individual mod basis in the next release.
+Currently it's a global setting.

 #### allowVersionFallback _optional_

 This is a field that exist due to the chaotic nature of Minecraft mod versioning.
 Setting this `true` will do the following: